emcrush/nw_testproject/README.md

 ### nw_testproject

 ###About
-Using ansible 2.3.0 this project will provision 4 servers on RHEL 7 hosts
+Using ansible 2.3.0 this project will provision 4 servers on RHEL 7 hosts in Amazon Cloud (AWS)

 1 loadbalancer - haproxy (listening on port 80)